Digital Ethnology and folklore

 This Working group was founded in 2015, as a response to a need for such a WG at SIEF 2015 12th Congress in Zagreb, Croatia.

-Prof. Dr. Robert Glenn Howard, University of Wisconsin, Madison. rgh(AT)rghoward.com
+Robert Glenn Howard, Board, University Wisconsin, US, rghoward2(at)wisc.edu

 Researchers of ethnology and folklore have made the study of everyday life their focus, and those everyday lives are being transformed by continual access to the Internet through personal computers, phones, and other mobile devices.
 As these technologies have become ubiquitous, the questions researchers must ask are not just about how these technologies work or about the media products they disseminate, but about the massive impact digital practices are having and will continue to have in the daily expression of our shared culture.
 These practices raise new questions for ethnologists and folklorists.